microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/v1.0/api/rbacapplication-post-roleassignments.md

 ## <a name="examples"></a>Exemplos

-### <a name="example-1-create-a-role-assignment-with-a-tenant-wide-scope"></a>Exemplo 1: Criar uma atribuição de função com um escopo de todo o locatário
+### <a name="example-1-create-a-role-assignment-with-tenant-scope"></a>Exemplo 1: Criar uma atribuição de função com escopo de locatário

 #### <a name="request"></a>Solicitação